NFU Dairy Board chair

 Michael supplies Muller on a liquid contract.
 Areas of interest include animal health, particularly tackling the bTB situation, and improving the environmental performance of the dairy sector through improving water and soil quality.

-John is a third generation farmer and a tenant on the Crown Estate near Romford - only 15 miles from central London.
-John milks 520 Holstein cows 3 times a day and operates an indoor system to ensure a level milk supply all year round – having found the dry weather conditions and poor quality of grass in that area are not compatible with a grazing system.
+John milks 520 Holstein cows three times a day and operates an indoor system to ensure a level milk supply all year round – having found the dry weather conditions and poor quality of grass in that area are not compatible with a grazing system.
 John employs a number of full time staff to help run the farm and ensure his cows are professionally looked after.

-Gemma is a third generation farmer from Cornwall whose family run a pedigree Glebewin herd of high genetics Holsteins.
-Gemma has been actively involved in the family farm, from rearing to nutrition and showing as well as helping to manage the day to day health of the herd and developing long-term plans for the future of the business.
+Gemma has been actively involved in the family farm, from rearing to nutrition and showing, as well as helping to manage the day-to-day health of the herd and developing long-term plans for the future of the business.

-She has previously worked for Mole Valley Farmers as a dairy inputs specialist and logistics manager and is a club leader and trustee at Launceston YFC.
+She previously worked for Mole Valley Farmers as a dairy inputs specialist and logistics manager, and is a club leader and trustee at Launceston YFC.

-Gemma has previously sat on the Dairy Crest Direct Forum Board, representing around 100 local dairy farmers.
+Gemma was on the Dairy Crest Direct Forum Board, representing around 100 local dairy farmers.

-Gemma is keen to work with the board to ensure the views of dairy farmers are represented over the next few years as decisions are made on where public money should be spent and future on environment policy.
-She is also passionate about working to improve fairness in the supply chain. and ensuring the security of British dairying for future generations.
+She is keen to work with the board to ensure the views of dairy farmers are represented over the next few years as decisions are made on where public money should be spent and the future of environmental policy.
+She is also passionate about working to improve fairness in the supply chain and ensuring the security of British dairying for future generations.

 Ian is interested in improving the environment impact of the industry and has recently embarked on a river fencing scheme to reduce potential erosion and water contamination.
 The farm has since decided to diversify their water source by investing in a pump to drive water from a nearby watercourse for use on farm in an environmentally friendly and cost effective effort to reduce water costs.